erSubhashThapa/100daysofcode/r1-log.md

    So the problem has to do with daylight savings.

-   Since we are flooring the results but one day is an hour less because of daylight savings, it throws the calculation off.
-We floor down a day when we should round up.
+   Since we floor the results but daylight savings day is an hour less.
+The 23 hour day throws our entire calculation off by one hour.
+When we floor down this calculation, we floor down **23 full hours**, when we should round up **one hour**.

    So I changed `.floor()` to `.round()`.
 Depending on whether we're going in or out of daylight savings, the code `(date-this.startDate)/86400000` will only leave us a remainder of time that is an *hour more* or an *hour less*.
 No more, no less.
 So rounding will work to get us to the correct date, instead of flooring.